M.Fish Music Appreciation

 Haydn's "Emperor" Quartet (class: 9:25-19:16)

-Eight things you never knew about Joseph Haydn
+Eight interesting things about Joseph Haydn

 - Born to a wheelwright, he left home at age 6 to sing in Vienna’s St. Stephen’s Cathedral.
 When his voice broke, he was dismissed.